erikyao/erikyao.github.io/_posts/2024-04-07-elementary-algebraic-structures.md

 toc_sticky: true
 ---

-# AS with 0 operation
+# AS with 0 Operation

 ## Set $\Rightarrow R$

 Set is the very basic algebraic structure without any binary operation.

-# AS with 1 operation
+# AS with 1 Operation

 ## Magma (Groupid) $\Rightarrow (R, \circ)$